-- 1. Scholarship A cumulative grade point average of 3.0 or above must have been earned in university work - 2.
+- 1. Scholarship A cumulative grade point average of 3.0 or above must have been earned in university work. - 2.
 Praxis Tests Candidate must have taken and received a passing score on all required Praxis content test(s). - 3.
-Teaching proficiencies Candidate must demonstrate proficiencies in lesson planning, instruction, assessment, and student management and motivation. - 4.
+State Specific Requirements Literacy Assessments All candidates must earn a 70% or higher on each applicable SSH Literacy Assessment. - 4.
+Teaching proficiencies Candidate must demonstrate proficiencies in lesson planning, instruction, assessment, and student management and motivation. - 5.
 Dispositions for teaching Candidate must consistently display professional attitudes, values, and beliefs demonstrated through both verbal and non-verbal behaviors as candidates interact with students, teachers, peers, and faculty and staff.